NY SAFE Act

-The New York Secure Ammunition and Firearms Enforcement Act of 2013, commonly known as the NY SAFE Act, is a gun regulation law in the state of New York.
+The New York Secure Ammunition and Firearms Enforcement Act of 2013, commonly known as the NY SAFE Act, is a gun control law in the state of New York.
 The law was passed by the New York State Legislature and was signed into law by Governor of New York Andrew Cuomo in January 2013.
 The legislation was written in response to the Sandy Hook Elementary School shooting in Newtown, Connecticut, and the Webster, New York, shooting.
 Cuomo described the law as the toughest gun control law in the United States.

 The NY SAFE Act contains a number of firearms regulations.
 It also contains a severability provision that allows other measures to remain in place in case the broad prohibitions against weapons are invalidated by the courts.

 Legislative history

 The New York State Senate approved the act on a 43–18 vote on January 14, 2013.
 The vote was bipartisan, with nine Senate Republicans voting in favor.
 State Senator Jeffrey D. Klein sponsored the legislation.

 The following day (the second full day of the 2013 legislative session), the New York State Assembly approved the legislation by a 104–43 vote, and Governor Andrew Cuomo signed the bill into law less than one hour later.
 The passage of the law made New York the first to pass restrictions on gun laws since the Sandy Hook massacre.
 Cuomo described the law as the toughest gun control law in the United States.

 The bill passed under the "message of necessity" procedure, a device in the New York State Constitution by which the governor may expedite a vote on a bill, bypassing a usual three-day waiting period.
 Although nominally used for emergencies, the "message of necessity" procedure has been frequently used in New York to pass many pieces of legislation (it has been used at least 415 times since 1938).